Do you need freedom from past mistakes? I know I did. Read on for 4 Ways I found freedom from past mistakes:

 Find Freedom from Past Mistakes

-Recently I’ve been updating my book, Life Interrupted: The Scoop On Being a Young Mom.
-It released in 2004, and I know it’s helped a lot of young moms . . . but things have changed.
+It’s not often you get a chance to re-write your story, but I did just that when I updated my book Life Interrupted: The Scoop On Being a Young Mom with the new version Teen Mom: You’re Stronger Than You Think.
+Life Interrupted released in 2004, and it helped a lot of young moms . . . but things have changed.
 With shows like Teen Mom and 16 and Pregnant, teen pregnancy is more talked about.
-Other things have changed too.
-I’ve been mentoring teen moms for thirteen years, and I have new insights.
-I’ve also changed.
-God has brought healing in my own life.
-I’ve found freedom some from of my past mistakes.
+I also changed.
+God brought deeper healing in my own life.
+I found freedom some from of my past mistakes.

-In the current version of Life Interrupted, I share a little about mistakes such as abortion, teen pregnancy, and trying to overcome the bonds I had with old boyfriends due to sexual intimacy.
-The newer version goes deeper.
+In Life Interrupted, I shared a little about mistakes such as abortion, teen pregnancy, and trying to overcome the bonds I had with old boyfriends due to sexual intimacy.
+Teen Mom goes deeper.
 I share more, mostly because I’ve found more healing.
-Going back to the past mentally to allow God to work emotionally and spiritually is never easy, but it’s important.
+Going back to the past mentally, and allowing God to work emotionally and spiritually is never easy, but it’s important.
 Luke 5:18 says: